lizard-buzzard/spring-security-user-registration/README.md

 * [Spring Property Injection in a final attribute @Value - Java](https://stackoverflow.com/questions/7130425/spring-property-injection-in-a-final-attribute-value-java)

 ## --Commit-22-- ##
-An intermediate commit, transitional to replace the "html page with "form"'s with attributes" returned by the controller's method by response body object, which is processed by Javascript in the "form".
+An intermediate commit, transitional to replace __the model's attributes__ on the HTML page with a "form" tag, returned by the controller's method, by __response body object, which is processed by JavaScript__ embedded in the HTML page.

 In this try we replace
 ```